-VLOOKUP is a powerful function in Excel that can save you a lot of time in managing your data!
+VLOOKUP is a powerful function in Excel.
 In this tutorial, I’m going to show you how to use VLOOKUP in Excel 2016.

 Elements of the VLOOKUP in Excel 2016